aashnamehta-1997/Config-Management-Tool/README.md

 #### * Your tool must be idempotent - it must be safe to apply your configuration over and over again

-The tool is idempontent and safe to apply

-The tool may require a reboot once the script has ran because of the needrestart command.
+The tool is idempontent and safe to apply.
+The tool may require a system restart once the script has ran because of the needrestart command.
 The needrestart command checks if a restart is required after relevant files or packages are updated.

-Linux doesnot allow/recommend restarting the following services manually:
+Linux doesnot allow/recommend restarting the dbus (dbus.service) and systemd (systemd-journald.service, systemd-logind.service) manually so it might prompt for a system restart.The other services are restarted automatically by the Config-Mangement-Tool.

-dbus (dbus.service)
-systemd (systemd-journald.service, systemd-logind.service)

-so It might prompt a system restart is required

-Failed to check for processor microcode upgrades.

 ## Architecture of the Tool: